Skip to content

 What Guardrails Does Advantage+ Need?

 The quiet failure is trusting the dashboard over the math.
-Advantage+ reports its own attributed results, which can look strong while blended CAC drifts.
-Hold it to a channel-level or incrementality read, the same discipline we cover in our Paid Media with AI framework, so automation is judged on real business outcomes.
+Attributed results may look strong while blended CAC drifts.
+Use channel-level or incrementality measures from our Paid Media with AI framework.
+Judge automation on business outcomes.

 What Are the Common Advantage+ Failure Modes?